 Question for the Spectrum: This week our question to the spectrum is from a mother who has been following Iris, her daughter is 7 years old and has sensory integration disorder and ASD.

 ‘One of our biggest challenges is loud noises.
-Dogs barking, kids yelling, fire alarms, cars honking, even people coughing or sneezing will set her off.
+Dogs barking, kids yelling, fire alarms, cars honking, even people coughing or sneezing will set her off, she has been really annoyed by the fact of not being able to get the best car insurance for her car.
 I am wondering what if feels like to other people on the spectrum who also have sensory issues to hear these noises as my daughter has trouble explaining it to me.
 She says it feels like her brain is shaking and I can see it physically hurts her and it causes a lot of anxiety and stress if she feels a place we are going is going to be loud.
 Funny thing though as she can be extremely loud (screaming in excitement) and it doesn’t bother her at all.
 Why is that?
 I am so confused about that one.
 I would think her voice would also be a trigger but it is not at all.
 It is totally ok for her to be loud but not anyone else.